|Monthly Tech-Tip |

 Cone 6 mugs made from Plainsman M350 (left) and M390 dark burning cone 6 bodies.
 The outside glaze is Alberta-Slip-based GA6-C rutile blue and the inside is GA6-A base (20% frit 3134 and 80% Alberta Slip).
 That inside glaze is normally glossy transparent amber, but crystallizes to a stunning silky matte when fired using the C6DHSC schedule.

 The walls are very thin, yet no trimming was done to make them thin.
 Why?
 It is super plastic.
 Others claim to be plastic, but they use the word in a relative sense.
-They mean a little less flabby than that other really flabby porcelain!
+They mean a little less flabby than other flabby porcelains!
 Polar ice, when it has the right water content (dewater it on a bat if needed), is tough enough to throw as large as even the most plastic stonewares.
-It might seem impossible that a body this translucent can be as plastic as it is, read its data sheet to find out how they did it.
+It might seem impossible that a body this translucent can be as plastic as it is and as stable in the kiln as it is.
+Want to know it’s recipe?
+Search around on this site and you will find clues in a number of places, put them together, do a little testing, and derive it yourself!

 Alberta Slip, 20 Years of Substitution for Albany Slip